You are using an outdated browser. Please upgrade your browser to improve your experience.

 El Museo Municipal de Perico Constantino Barredo Guerra

-For me, our exhibit at the Perico Municipal Museum (Museo Municipal Constantino Barredo Guerra) was the culmination of Secrets Under the Skin.
-We invited all of the people we had interviewed, as well as other friends and passers by.
-I was a little nervous when I saw Reinaldo Robinson looking at the portrait I had painted of him, and reading his own words set in calligraphy, and when I saw Adela reading her account of spirit possession with Oyá.
+For me, our exhibit at el Museo Municipal de Perico Constantino Barredo Guerra was the culmination of Secrets Under the Skin.
+We invited all of the people we had interviewed, as well as other friends and passers-by.
+I was a little nervous when I saw Reinaldo Robinson looking at the portrait I had painted of him reading his own words set in calligraphy, and when I saw Adela reading her account of spirit possession with Oyá.
 But they were appreciative and happy with the outcome.
 Even the curator at the museum said she hadn't known about Arará in Perico.
 Robinson, who was in his eighties, said he saw people at the opening who never get together in one place.